 However during the war phase (where much of past industry is suffering inertia often compounded by the demands of financial community) then direct investment in new industries and the stimulation of demand - a Keynesian approach - seems a more effective way of balancing this market change.

 But this is no different to the issue of managing activities which due to changing characteristics vary from agile development (in the genesis phase where they are more chaotic) to six sigma (in the commodity phase where they are more linear).
 There is no one size fits all policy and instead you need to use the right policies for the right stage of evolution.

 This is why I don't get the whole Hayek vs Keynes debate - which noticeably is a very US based discussion and occurs to a much lesser extent in Europe.
 The debate is as simplistic as the whole Agile vs Six Sigma, SQL vs NoSQL, Push vs Pull, Hierarchical vs Networked debates of one size fits all.

 Does this make me Pro Friedman?
 Absolutely not.
-I'm Anti Friedman and I have little time for the Big Dogma of Monetarist theory which has been created in his image.
-I do understand the political reasoning of supply side fiddling with QE because it helps maintain the illusion of house and stock prices (through cheap foreign capital) but the cost of inflation and adding to the stagnation of our real internal industry is not worth it.
+I'm Anti Friedman and I have little time for the Big Dogma of Monetarist theory / Neoliberals which has been created in his image.
+I do understand the political reasoning of supply side fiddling with QE because it helps maintain the illusion of house and stock prices (through cheap foreign capital) but continues the stagnation of our real internal industry and society.
+It is not worth it.

 We should have buried the monetarist dogma long ago and started actually playing the game.
-The whole Keynes vs Hayek debate feels like just another artificial campaign to maintain the status quo.
+The whole Keynes vs Hayek debate feels like just another artificial campaign to maintain the status quo and all the suffering that comes from it (social inequality, lack of true mobility etc).
 I, for one, don't like it.